developerxnoxs/YoloCaptchaTrainer/replit.md

-# YOLOv8 CAPTCHA Solver
+# YOLOv8 CAPTCHA Solver - Auto Training Pipeline

 ## Overview

 A Python-based machine learning system that trains YOLOv8 models to detect and solve various CAPTCHA challenges including reCAPTCHA v2, hCaptcha, and drag-based puzzle CAPTCHAs.
-The system is optimized for high-performance GPU training (specifically A100 80GB) and provides a complete pipeline from dataset preparation through model training to real-time inference.
+The system is optimized for high-performance GPU training (specifically A100 80GB) and provides a **fully automated pipeline** from dataset preparation through model training to real-time inference.

 The application enables automated CAPTCHA solving by:
 1. Detecting objects within CAPTCHA images using computer vision